• Skip to main content

 Notes

-• Make Ahead Instructions - Pasta salad can be made ahead any time during the day if bringing to a party and kept covered in the fridge.
+• Make Ahead - Pasta salad can be made ahead any time during the day if bringing to a party and kept covered in the fridge.
 Make the dressing in a jar and mix it into the pasta salad just before serving.
 If you add it to the salad right away, it will soak into the orzo and be dry by the time you eat it.

 Nutrition